agdsn/pycroft/README.md

    Clone this repository to your computer.

-2. Copy the `pycroft.sql` file to the database container:

-   `docker cp ~/.../pycroft-data/pycroft.sql $(docker ps -aqf "name=pycroft_dev-db"):/pycroft.sql`

-3. Import the dump:
+2. Import the dump:

-   `docker-compose exec --user postgres dev-db psql -d pycroft -f /pycroft.sql`
+   `psql -h 127.0.0.1 -p 55432 -U postgres -d pycroft -f ../pycroft-data/pycroft.sql`

 After all that, you should be able to log in into your pycroft instance with the username `agdsn` at `localhost:5000`.
 All users have the password `password`.

  **Congratulations!**

+To import a table from a CSV file, use:

+`psql -h 127.0.0.1 -p 55432 -U postgres -d pycroft`

+`\copy [tablename] from 'file.csv' with delimiter ',' csv header;"`

 ## Running the test suite